qgis/QGIS-Documentation/readme.rst

 New Language workflow
 --------------------------------------------------------------------------------

-- add you locale code in the pre_translate.sh script in the line with 'LOCALE='
+- add your locale code in the pre_translate.sh script in the line with 'LOCALE='

 - run 'scripts/pre_translate.sh'.
 There will be a new directory in the i18n directory for your language, containing the po-files for all source files

-- create an empty(!) directory in the resources directory for your language The idea is to ONLY put images in exact the same directory structure if you want an image to be 'translated': default the english one will be used from the 'en' directory, and only if there is an translated one it wil be found and used.
+- create an empty(!) directory in the resources directory for your language The idea is to ONLY put images in exact the same directory structure if you want an image to be 'translated'.
+As default the english one will be used from the 'en' directory, and only if there is an translated one it wil be found and used.

+- add your locale code in the post_translate.sh script in the line with 'LOCALE='